Code-Institute-Submissions/PeterSvk1-project2/Readme.md

 - icons are used from https://kit.fontawesome.com/cd9b9e993c.js

 - __Content__
-- Game are was heavily inspired by project: https://github.com/PeterSvk1/Lovemath-Project which was teaching student how it works
+- Game area was heavily inspired by project: https://github.com/PeterSvk1/Lovemath-Project which was teaching student how it works
 - another website which inspired me and gave me ideas how to work on project and start with java code https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+JSE_PAGPPF+2021_Q2/courseware/30137de05cd847d1a6b6d2c7338c4655/c3bd296fe9d643af86e76e830e1470dd/
 - game logic was inspired by this video: https://www.youtube.com/watch?v=Nb1YRElHVLc ,